zapier/zapier-platform/packages/cli/docs/cli.md

 **Usage**: `zapier team:get`

-These users come in two levels:
+These users come in three levels:

   * `admin`, who can edit everything about the integration

+  * `subscriber`, who can't directly access the app, but will receive periodic email updates.
+These updates include quarterly health scores and more.

   * `collaborator`, who has read-only access for the app, but will receive periodic email updates.
 These updates include quarterly health scores and more.